CardiacProteomics/repeated-measures-proteomics/README.md

-## Code for reproducing in-silico results presented in the manuscript
+## Analysis of in-silico results presented in the manuscript

 ### 0_test_performance.Rmd:
  - In silico generation of datasets resembling idealized repeated-measures proteomics datasets